Who Are We?

 Tom is a member of the WCG Executive group.
 After a life of farming in Southland he retired to Frankton in 2012.

-Briana is the Parks and Reserves Officer at Queenstown Lakes District Council, Manager of the WCG.
+Briana is Parks and Open Spaces Manager at Queenstown Lakes District Council, Manager of the WCG.

 WCG Funding Partners